Decomposition of free cumulants

-{\it Case 2}.
-Let $w\neq j^n$ and suppose that the labels of replicas $a_1, \ldots, a_n$ alternate when their colors increase, by which we mean that any two consecutive colors which appear in $w$ are not associated with replicas with the same label.
-We will use induction with respect to the lenght of $w$.
-The shortest Motzkin word that is relevant for the inductive argument is $j^2$ and we clearly have
+{\it Case 2.} Let $w\neq j^n$ and suppose that the labels of the replicas $a_1,\ldots,a_n$ alternate when their colors increase, by which we mean that any two consecutive colors appearing in $w$ correspond to replicas with different labels.
+We argue by induction on the length of $w$, using Case 1 for constant subwords.